Create and Fill Cell

 It first creates a straight line going from the origin of the coordinates' system (also origin of the simulation cell) to the point:

-are the cell sides and:replica_z = 1 replica_y = (N_t)^(1/3) * (cell_z)^(1/3) * (cell_x*cell_y)^(-1/6) replica_x = (replica_y * N_t)^(1/2) (cell_y/cell_x)^(1/2)
+[int(replica_x)*cell_x, int(replica_y)*cell_y, int(replica_z)*cell_z]wherecell_x,cell_yandcell_zare the cell sides and:replica_z = 1 replica_y = (N_t)^(1/3) * (cell_z)^(1/3) * (cell_x*cell_y)^(-1/6) replica_x = (replica_y * N_t)^(1/2) (cell_y/cell_x)^(1/2)whereN_tis the total number of molecule to insert. -

 Then, it insert the

-molecule on the defined line, leaving equal space among them. -
+N_tmolecule on the defined line, leaving equal space among them. -

 Finally, it wraps the straight line into the simulation cell, guaranteeing a uniform distribution of the molecules in the cell.